(originally published May 19, 2018)

 Professional sports follow the same basic prescription that isn’t complicated: fairness and achievement under stress.
 Short circuiting the foundation makes it a product to be manipulated.
 It’s Armageddon.
 Fans feels lied to.
 The marriage is broken.
 Fans, like a betrayed spouse, rebel.
 They want out.

 The NBA already has a conspiracy problem.
-More than any other sport, there is the perception that the league promotes players (LeBron James, Steph Curry), teams (Lakers, Bulls, Celtics), markets (big over small), conferences (Western), coaches (Brad Stevens, Gregg Popovich).
-When Draymond Green gets a technical foul it is because he can’t control his emotions.
+More than any other sport, there is the perception that the league promotes players (LeBron James, Steph Curry), teams (Lakers, Bulls, Celtics), markets (big over small), conferences (Western), coaches (Brad Stevens, Steve Kerr).
+When Draymond Green gets a technical foul the armchair sports psychologists blame his impulse control.
 When James Harden gets a technical foul it’s because the refs are out to get him.
 Add gambling to the mix and suddenly everyone is on the take.
+It explains every loss, every missed shot, every mistake.
 Money is changing hands under the table.
 Trust is siphoned off at the top.

 The NBA is more vulnerable to gambling crime because it is the only league where one player is the difference between the lottery and the playoffs.
-If the Utah Jazz had taken Bam Adebayo who was drafted 14th instead of Donovan Mitchell who was drafted 13th their season would have ended very differently.
+If the Toronto Raptors had drafted Skal Labissiere instead of Pascal Siakam in the 2016 draft they might not have an NBA title.
 Such a narrow margin between struggling and competitive makes the league highly susceptible to negative influences and corrupt men.
 It doesn’t have to be the elite players targeted.
 In fact, the elite players won’t be targeted.
 They have too much to lose.
 But the role player who doesn’t rebound and misses shots on purpose and gets ejected effects the point spread on purpose.

 You know the unwritten rule of the NBA.
 When time is running out you dribble the ball out.
 You don’t pad your stats.
 The game is over and respect for the opponent is legitimized by both sides.
-But with a point spread and money on the line, a basket with five seconds left may in effect change the dynamics with a point spread creating winners and losers.
+But with a point spread and money on the line, a basket with five seconds left may in effect change the dynamics of the point spread.

 Addicted sports gamblers live on a tightrope of desperation.
 They are beholden to men they do not know, men who hold their financial solvency in their hands.

 The NBA cannot prevent gambling addiction nor can they prevent players willing to cash in by altering games they think are meaningless.
 The NBA will be required to rewrite rules.
-No mercy for first time offenders, lifetime ban.
+No mercy for first-time offenders, a lifetime ban.
 It’s not just players but coaches too and team personnel.
-Betting on NBA games by players and team officials has to be against the rules like performance enhancing drugs are against the rules.
+Betting on NBA games by players and team officials has to be against the rules like performance-enhancing drugs are against the rules.

-In a way gambling is a performance enhancing drug.
+In a way gambling is a performance-enhancing drug.
 The drug is money.
-It is allowed to affect performance.
+It affects performance.

 Pete Rose, one of the greatest hitters in the storied history of Major League Baseball is shut out of the Hall of Fame and a pariah because he bet on 52 baseball games in 1986, according to the Dowd Report.
-The bets were a minimum of $10,000 and whether he bet on the Reds has been debated for thirty years.
+The bets were a minimum of $10,000.
+Whether he bet on the Reds has been debated for thirty years.

-The marriage between social media and sports gambling intensifies the relationship of feast and famine that sports leagues are going to have to deal with and not pretend isn’t there and doesn’t matter.
+The marriage between social media and sports gambling intensifies the relationship between feast and famine.
+Sports leagues are going to have to prepare for the worst before it happens.
+They cannot pretend it isn’t there and doesn’t exist.
 Fans are the lifeblood of any sports league.
 Without fans, the league disappears.
 How do you create trust?
 How do you keep fans?

-Sports death penalty.
-Lifetime ban for the player or executive or coach or referee who is a gambling cheat.
+A sports death penalty, that’s how.
+A lifetime ban for the player or executive or coach or referee who is a gambling cheat.
 Influence legislation and make it a criminal offense, a felony.
 10 years in federal prison.